dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/HOME_ASSISTANT_SETUP_GUIDE.md

 You need these Python files for a complete deployment.
 The core files include lambda_function.py which serves as the main entry point, gateway.py which implements the universal gateway pattern, and fast_path.py for performance optimization.

-The core module files include cache_core.py for caching functionality, logging_core.py for logging, security_core.py for security features, metrics_core.py for performance metrics, singleton_core.py for singleton pattern implementation, http_client_core.py for HTTP communications, utility_core.py for utility functions, initialization_core.py for system initialization, lambda_core.py for Lambda-specific functionality, circuit_breaker_core.py for circuit breaker pattern, and config_core.py for configuration management.
+The core modules include cache_core.py for caching functionality, logging_core.py for logging, security_core.py for security features, metrics_core.py for performance tracking, config_core.py for configuration management, http_client_core.py for HTTP communication, singleton_core.py for singleton pattern implementation, circuit_breaker_core.py for resilience, initialization_core.py for startup management, lambda_core.py for Lambda-specific functionality, and utility_core.py for utility functions.

-The supporting files include variables.py which defines configuration data structures and variables_utils.py which provides configuration utilities.

-For Home Assistant integration, include homeassistant_extension.py.
+Supporting files include variables.py which contains configuration presets and variables_utils.py for configuration utilities.
+The Home Assistant extension file is homeassistant_extension.py.

-### Step 2: Verify File Requirements
+### Step 2: Verify File Structure

-Before creating your deployment package, verify that all files use absolute imports instead of relative imports.
-Open gateway.py and confirm it includes a function named format_response.
-Open variables_utils.py and verify all import statements use absolute imports without dot notation.

-If any files use relative imports like from .module_name import, change them to from module_name import using the absolute module name.
+Ensure all Python files are in a single folder with no subdirectories.
+The Lambda function expects to find all modules at the root level.
+Check that no files use relative imports like from .gateway import function.
+All imports should be absolute, like from gateway import function.

+Verify that gateway.py includes the format_response function which Lambda uses to format responses for Alexa.
+This function must be present at the gateway module level.

-### Step 3: Create Deployment Package
+### Step 3: Create ZIP Archive

-On your computer, create a new folder and place all the Python files directly into this folder.
-The files must be at the root level of the folder, not in a subfolder.
+You need to create a ZIP archive containing all Python files at the root level.
+The method for creating the archive depends on your operating system.

-To create the ZIP archive on Windows, select all the Python files in the folder.
-Right-click on the selected files and choose Send To, then Compressed Zipped Folder.
-Name the file lambda-execution-engine.zip.
-Make sure you select the files themselves, not the folder containing them.
+On Windows, select all Python files in File Explorer.
+Right-click on the selected files and choose Send To then Compressed Zip Folder.
+Name the archive lambda-execution-engine.zip.
+Verify that the files are at the root of the ZIP archive by opening it.
+You should see the Python files immediately, not a folder containing the files.

-To create the ZIP archive on Mac, select all the Python files.
-Right-click and choose Compress Items.
-Rename the resulting archive to lambda-execution-engine.zip.
+On Mac, select all Python files in Finder.
+Right-click on the selected files and choose Compress Items. macOS creates Archive.zip.
+Rename it to lambda-execution-engine.zip.
+Open the archive to verify the files are at the root level.

 To create the ZIP archive on Linux, open a terminal in the folder containing your Python files.
 Run the command zip -r lambda-execution-engine.zip *.py to create the archive.